Charles S. Chestnut IV: Alachua County Commission

 In 2012, rather than seek re-election to the legislature, Chestnut instead opted to run for a seat on the Alachua County Commission from the 5th District.
 When the previous 5th District Commissioner, Rodney Long, resigned in 2011, Governor Rick Scott appointed Winston Bradley to succeed him, but Bradley did not seek re-election the following year.
 Chestnut won the Democratic primary uncontested, and advanced to the general election, where he faced business consultant Dean Cheshire, the Republican nominee, and Siva Prasad, an independent candidate.
 He campaigned on reforming the permitting process to create jobs, reinvesting in the Community Agency Partnership Program, protecting the environment through the Alachua County Forever program, and hiring a new city manager.
 Ultimately, the contest was not particularly close, with Chestnut winning by a wide margin, receiving 54% of the vote to Cheshire's 43% and Prasad's 3%.

 Personal life

-Chestnut has two children: a daughter from his first marriage; and a son from his second marriage to Tiffany Watts.
+Chestnut has two children: a daughter, actress Ashlei Sharpe-Chestnut, from his first marriage; and a son from his second marriage to Tiffany Watts.